Arizona Stage Coach

 Arizona Stage Coach is a 1942 American Western film directed by S. Roy Luby.
 The film is the sixteenth in Monogram Pictures' "Range Busters" series, and it stars Ray "Crash" Corrigan as Crash, John "Dusty" King as Dusty and Max "Alibi" Terhune as Alibi, with Nell O'Day, Charles King and Riley Hill.

 This is the last film in the series with the original main cast; in the next film, Texas to Bataan, "Davy" Sharpe replaces "Crash" Corrigan.

-Premise
+Plot

 The Range Busters take on a gang of stagecoach robbers who are operating with the assistance of crooked employees of Wells Fargo.